OlympusDAO-Education/Documentation/using-the-website/olyzaps.md

 ![Token approval](../.gitbook/assets/using-the-website/olyzaps/approve.png)

-4. After the "Approve" transaction has been processed successfully, click "Zap-Stake" and sign the transaction. **You need to pay gas again for this transaction**.
+4. After the "Approve" transaction has been processed successfully, click "Zap-Stake OHM" and sign the transaction. **You need to pay gas again for this transaction**.

 ![Zap and stake](../.gitbook/assets/using-the-website/olyzaps/zap.png)